 Blackwell was fired in September 2015 due to unprecedented low morale in the department and the general sentiment within it that his leadership style created a work environment of hostility and retaliation, then-City Manager Harry Black wrote in a memo to City Council the day Blackwell’s termination was announced.

-Other reasons cited at the time in the memo included issuing overtime against proper procedure and interfering with internal investigations and internal audits and investigations including Jones'; and acting in a retaliatory manner toward employees, including command staff.
+Other reasons cited at the time in the memo included issuing overtime against proper procedure and interfering with internal investigations and internal audits and investigations including one about then-Officer Kevin Jones'; and acting in a retaliatory manner toward employees, including command staff.

-Mitchell had arrested a then-Cincinnati police officer, Kevin Jones, after Jones was accused of participating in a fight while off duty at Dynasty’s Lounge in Mt.
-Airy in September 2014.
+Mitchell had arrested Jones after the officer was accused of participating in a fight while off duty at Dynasty’s Lounge in Mt.
+Airy in 2014.

 Jones’ internal investigation file was cited as one that Blackwell had not approved or returned for several months to a commander trying to manage open internal cases, prompting her to repeatedly inquire about it and delaying resolution of Jones’ administrative case, city records show.